1. What is occurring?

-1. In accordance with NYIL §7307, MLMIC was examined by the NYS Department of Financial Services (“DFS”) to assess the financial condition of the Company.
-That examination was completed during the fourth quarter of 2017.
+- In accordance with NYIL §7307, MLMIC was examined by the Department to assess the financial condition of the Company.
+That examination was completed on June 1, 2018.

 In the meantime, MLMIC will continue to provide the policyholder-first service it has delivered to healthcare providers in New York State for over 40 years.